 “I grew up in this industry, and I’ve made so many friends in it over the years, met and worked with so many wonderful people,” the fictionalized Lee states.
 “But as they reach their golden years, not all of them are doing as well as we would all hope.
 That’s where the Hero Initiative comes in.
 The Hero Initiative provides financial assistance to those creators who need it most, the men and women who created many of the heroes that we all grew up with.
 Just as they provided us with inspiration and hope, it’s our turn to give that back to them.”

-For the uninitiated, San Diego Comic-Con is the perfect primer into the world of Geek Culture, and The Con Job takes full advantage of its setting to introduce Nathan Ford, Sophie Devereaux, Eliot Spencer and Parker to that world.
-During their taxi ride into San Diego from the airport, the Leverage Team receives their initial initiation regarding the actual size of Comic-Con when their cab driver expresses reluctance to take them anywhere near the convention itself.
-“Kinda crazy down there right now,” he tells the group.
-“Preview night’s about to start.
-Hard to get within a quarter mile of the front doors.
-Sure you don’t want to head to your hotel first?”
+Thus for the uninitiated, San Diego Comic-Con is the perfect primer into the world of geek culture, and The Con Job takes full advantage of its setting to introduce Nathan Ford, Sophie Devereaux, Eliot Spencer, and Parker to that world.
+During their taxi ride into San Diego from the airport, the Leverage Team receives their first hint at the size of Comic-Con when their cab driver is reluctant to take them anywhere near the convention center.

 “Either one of two things is going to happen,” he explains when his comments cause a teenage girl to break into tears.
 “She’s maybe going to quit and go home, in which case I just saved her years of whining about how life’s unfair.
 Or she’s going to dry her eyes, put on her big girl pants, and prove me wrong.
 Either way, she’s better off.”

 In the end, the same can be said of the entire Leverage Team.
-Author Matt Forbeck has written a novel that not only stays true to the mythology of the Leverage television series, but is a celebration of Geek Culture that can ultimately be enjoyed by anyone.
+Author Matt Forbeck has written a novel that not only stays true to the mythology of the Leverage television series but is a celebration of geek culture that can ultimately be enjoyed by anyone.

 Anthony Letizia